SciFiFarms/AllThing-Docs/pages/allthing/allthing_email.md

 folder: allthing
 # Don't forget to add a reference in _data/sidebars/allthing_sidebar.yml and/or _data/topnav.yml
 ---

+## Steps to moving email providers
+1. Deploy, configure, and test mail server
+2. Sync imap accounts
+3. Forward messages from old provider to new provider
+4. Copy any filters
+5. Remove filters on old provider
+5. Move any inbox checkers to new account
+5. Set up any SMTP accounts
+6. Track emails from old provider and move to new
+7. Remove old messages
+8. Delete account

+---

 ## Selfhosted stacks
 ### Mailcow
 https://blog.rogs.me/2019/03/22/de-google-my-life-part-2-of-_-tu-_-servers-and-emails/